-Most group health plans sponsored by employers in the private sector -- other than certain health savings accounts (HSAs) -- are considered employee welfare benefit plans under the Employee Retirement Income Security Act (ERISA).
+Most group health plans sponsored by employers in the private sector - other than certain health savings accounts (HSAs) - are considered employee welfare benefit plans under the Employee Retirement Income Security Act (ERISA).
 If a group health plan (or any other welfare benefit plan) is governed by ERISA, a number of ERISA’s provisions relating to plan adoption and other procedural requirements apply.
-Some of the more significant of these requirements are discussed in the first section of this chapter, as well as in Chapter 12, Employee communications under ERISA, and Chapter 13, Fiduciary duties under ERISA.
+Some of the more significant of these requirements are discussed in the first section of this chapter, as well as in Chapter 12: Employee communications and Chapter 13: Fiduciary duties.

 Group health plans governed by ERISA are subject to several regulatory requirements that apply to all ERISA-governed plans, regardless of the types of benefits they provide.

 A group health plan must be established and maintained according to a written instrument.
 The written instrument must provide for one or more named fiduciaries who have the authority to control and manage the operation and administration of the plan.
 The plan document also must provide procedures for establishing and carrying out a funding policy and method, and for amending the plan.
 The written plan document also must identify the persons who have the authority to amend the plan, the basis on which payments are to be made to and from the plan, and provide a reasonable procedure for participants to assert a claim for a benefit from the plan.

 ERISA’s reporting requirements establish rules for providing information about the plan to the U.S. Department of Labor (DOL) and other federal entities.
 Most group health plans must file a Form 5500 Annual Report with the DOL within seven months of the end of the plan year, although they may apply for an automatic extension that gives them an additional 2 ½ months to file.